 As you can see in the below image, the keyword ‘a flying butterfly in lavender field’ has less than ten searches per month, which will possibly give you less than ten customers per month.

 Let me explain in a few words what avg, traffic, and QSR means.
-This is all you care about because you are not researching for google, so you don’t need to care how these keywords will act in time, they will not get a rank, and this is everything else in that table about.
+This is all you care about because you are not researching for google, so you don’t need to watch how these keywords will act in time.
+They will not get a rank, which is everything else in that table.

 AVG in the average searches people do per month for that keyword; Traffic is expected customers per month you’ll possibly get, and QSR is the number of competing users for the same keyword.

 Assaying before ”the keyword ‘, a flying butterfly in lavender field’ has less than ten searches per month, which will possibly give you less than ten customers per month,” which is no big deal.

 But if you look a bit lower, you’ll see that the keyword ‘in the lavender field’ has about 700 searches per month… I will let you get the conclusions, as I trust you get the idea here.